 Ask students what they could do as a class to remind others that bullying behaviours are hurtful and harmful.
 Here is one idea:

 Close by reminding students that kindness comes from the heart and that everyone can play a role in preventing bullying behaviour —not just on Pink Shirt Day, but every day!

 Ask students what they know about “Pink Shirt Day.”
 Share responses, adding any additional information from the Introduction above.

-Ask students to work individually or in small groups to think of a simple but effective way to make a difference and stop bullying behaviours in their own school— just like the two teens in Nova Scotia who started the whole Pink Shirt movement.
+Ask students to think of a simple but effective way to make a difference and stop bullying behaviours in their own school— just like the two teens in Nova Scotia who started the whole Pink Shirt movement.

 Encourage the ideas to come from the students, but if they need some prompting, here are a couple of simple ideas: